afsc-assessments/ebswp_2023/doc/EBSpollock.md

 other areas.

 ## Stock structure
 Genetic samples were taken from pollock and collections have continued from sources including observers and AFSC research surveys.
 A large study using whole genome sequencing is currently underway for samples of walleye pollock from Zhemchug Canyon, Japan, Prince William Sound, Bogoslof, Shelikof, and the Northern Bering Sea.
 This project is a collaboration between the Joint Institute for the Study of Atmosphere and Oceans (currently CICOES, the Cooperative Institute for Climate, Ocean, and Ecosystem Science) and the Alaska Fisheries Science Center Cooperative Research Program.
 The goals of the project include investigating whether genetic stock structure exists in walleye pollock, if these patterns are temporally stable, and if distributional shifts under climate change are detectable using genomic data.
 Whole genome sequencing is a new approach to the study of pollock stock structure that is expected to yield higher statistical power than previous results using microsatellite DNA markers.
-This planned study should help improve stock structure evaluation (last done in Ianelli et al. 2015).
+This team \footnote{   Eleni Petrou, Eleanor Bors, Lorenz Hauser, and Ingrid Spies } sequenced 617 pollock collected from Japan, the Bering Sea, Chukchi Sea, Aleutian Islands, Alaska Peninsula, and Gulf of Alaska using low-coverage whole genome sequencing.
+They identified 5,316,997 single nucleotide polymorphisms (i.e., sites in the genome with genetic variation) that were genotyped in more than 70% of samples and had a minor allele frequency of more than 0.05.
+To visualize genetic differences between samples, they conducted principal components analysis (PCA) using all samples and found that samples from Japan were highly distinct.
+A separate PCA was run with Japan excluded showed a “three stripe” pattern (Fig. \ref{fig:PCA_genetics}).
+In other systems, this pattern has been associated with the presence of chromosomal inversions, as homo- and heterokaryotypes for each inversion polymorphism form distinct clusters in a PCA.
+Additional analyses are needed to test and quantify genetic population structure in pollock.

+For management purposes, the preliminary conclusions from these genetics results are:
+1) there is stock structure in pollock that appears to be stable through time and 2) Some aspect of stock structure is latitudinal---Bering Sea pollock appear distinct from fish collected from the Gulf of Alaska and the Aleutian Islands.
+The results appear strong enough that a GTseq panel could be designed in the future to determine stock of origin of walleye pollock, the scale of which may be relatively large, such as “Bering Sea” or “GOA”.
+The scope and funding sources for this project will be planned in 2022 with sampling designs developed for implementation as early as 2023.

 # Fishery
 ## Description of the directed fishery